 North Elevation: As shown on the revised site plans, the applicant has redesigned the building so that the main industrial loading entrance is located on the north elevation.
 To make the north side more architecturally appealing, the applicant has added wood siding and a large canopy over the main entrance.
 In addition, the bay doors will have windows, to add visual interest.
 A break in the roofline will also be visible on the north elevation.

 West Elevation: On the west elevation (which is not visible from Highway 101), the applicant has added wood siding and a matching canopy over the secondary entrance.
 Proposed landscaping, “pedestrian amenities,” and revegetation of the riparian area will add detail and visual interest to the west elevation, together with a variation in the roof line at the building’s northwest corner.
-Please note that the rolling door on the west elevation is not a loading bay and will only be accessible by pedestrian traffic, not by trucks or other vehicles.

 East Elevation: On the east elevation, which faces toward Highway 101, the building has been redesigned to recreate a mirror image of the same architecture as the south elevation.
 Wood siding, including wood shakes on the gable and lower half of the building (the industrial building comprises a single story) and board-and-batten siding on the upper half, in a contrasting wood tone, will make the highway-facing elevation more interesting, to satisfy the “avoid monotony” standard.